Every Boy's Library (Boy Scouts of America Edition): Finish

-Many books in the library feature an olive-green, linen fabric hard cover and bears a seal red and black fleur-de-lis Boy Scout emblem over two crossed signal flags, with the title at the top and author on the bottom.
-Some works included an original dust jacket, however intact copies are increasingly rare.
-There are also several versions that do not display a BSA seal, but rather have different colored hardcovers with or without and embossed seal on the spine.
-The series was sold as a fundraiser for the BSA, and were sold for fifty cents each.
-They are currently valued on average at ten dollars to most collectors.
+Later, the books featured an olive-green, linen fabric hard cover and bore a seal red and black fleur-de-lis Boy Scout emblem over two crossed signal flags, with the title at the top and the author on the bottom.
+Some works included an original dust jacket, however, intact copies are increasingly rare.
+There are also several versions that do not display a BSA seal, but rather have different colored hardcovers with or without an embossed seal on the spine.
+The series was sold as a fundraiser for the BSA and were sold for fifty cents each.